Pharmacy Practice 4

 Self Directed Learning

-- Other: (please specify) - Extemporaneous dispensing practicals.
+- Other: (please specify) - Dispensing practicals.
 Summative assessment of the practicals will be conducted throughout the trimester.

 - Laboratory: for 2 hour(s) per Week for 2 weeks